ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

    "errors":[
          {
             "errorCode": "PRG_BOOK_RCI_002",
-            "message": "Slot availability not found for selected time" }
+            "message": "Availability not found for the selected time" }
     ]
 }